[Skip to Content]

 Here are the basics of taking hydroxyurea:

-• time: You take it at the same time every day.
+• Timing: You take it at the same time every day.
 (Some people like to set a reminder on their phone.)

 Does Hydroxyurea Cause Side Effects?

 Most people who take hydroxyurea do well and don’t notice any side effects.
-Those who do might have dark fingernails or headaches.
+Those who do might have decreased white blood cells.
+Rarely, someone might have dark fingernails or headaches.
 Often, side effects go away quickly as a person adjusts to the new medicine.
+If you have side effects, the doctor can change your dose or stop the medicine.

 How Much Does Hydroxyurea Cost?